-The amounts of consideration received from participating employees for the years ended December 31, 2008 and 2007 were \$35 and \$55, respectively.
+The amount of consideration received from participating employees for the year ended December 31, 2008 was \$35.
 As noted above, this plan was terminated during 2008.

 Subsequent to December 31, 2006, the Company decided to suspend the 2000 Plan until the Company was in compliance with SEC regulations to issue shares and allowed employees to withdraw funds owed to them by the plan.
 In accordance with SFAS No. 123(R), the 2000 Plan is compensatory, and as such, results in recognition of compensation costs.
 As noted above, this plan was terminated during 2008.
-For the years ended December 31, 2008 and 2007, the Company recognized \$6 and \$10, respectively, of compensation expenses in connection with the 2000 Plan.
+For the year ended December 31, 2008 the Company recognized \$6 of compensation expenses in connection with the 2000 Plan.

-NOTE 17: - INCOME TAXES
+NOTE 18: - INCOME TAXES